SVDotsenko/portfolio-project-5/README.md

 The process of deploying this project to Heroku is consist of these main steps.

-1. You should have accounts on GitHub, Heroku, Cloudinary, ElephantSQL.
+1. You should have accounts on GitHub, Heroku, Stripe, ElephantSQL.
 2. You should create database on ElephantSQL and create models.
 3. Deploy the project to Heroku.

-#### Cloudinary
+#### Stripe

-To get the CLOUDINARY_URL, you need to create an account on [Cloudinary](https://cloudinary.com) and follow the instructions to get the URL:
+To get the Stripe Secret and Private keys, you need to create an account on [Stripe](https://stripe.com) and follow the instructions to get the URL:

-1. Log in to your Cloudinary account.
+1. Log in to your Stripe account.
-2. Go to the "Dashboard" in section "Product Environment Credentials" you will see "API environment variable".
-It is your CLOUDINARY_URL.
+2. Go to the "Dashboard" in section "Get started with Stripe" you will see "Publishable key" and "Secret key".
+It is your keys which you should insert in [env.md](env.md).

 #### ElephantSQL